technofocus-pte/migrt2Innovregdepth/Lab Guides/Lab 5 - Defender for Cloud & Sentinel/Lab 5 - Defender for Cloud & Sentinel.md

       <font color=darkgreen>

-      > **Note** - Sometime it may not install any connector, which is also fine to proceed ahead with the Labs.
+      > **Note** - Sometime it may not install any connector at all and it will not show any connectors, which is also fine to proceed ahead with the Labs.

       </font>